 The event has been delivered, and Webhooks v3 takes no further action.

-The event has gone through at least one failed delivery attempt, and has been scheduled for redelivery.
+The event has gone through at least one failed delivery attempt, and has been scheduled for another try.
 The awaiting-retry state functions exactly like the awaiting-executing state: the only difference is that setting the state to awaiting-retry tells you that the event has been involved in at least one failed delivery attempt.

 No attempt is made to deliver this event.
 An event enters the failure state if any of the following conditions are true: